RobertBaruch/polychip/README.md

 # polychip
-Python app to extract a netlist of NMOS transistors from an Inkscape diagram.
+Python program to extract a netlist of NMOS transistors from an Inkscape diagram.

+## Note!
+The program currently does not handle svg paths according to the standard.
+This is being worked on.

 Open the `polychip-template.svg` file in Inkscape.
 Instructions on how to organize your drawing is in that file.